dedpichto/ag.WPF.NumericBox/README.md

 ### NumericBoxShortcut

-Represents object for setting ke/multiplier pair.
+Represents the object for setting key/multiplier pair.
 When the specified key is pressed, the value of NumericBox is multiplied by corresponding multiplier.

 Property name | Value type | Description
 --- | --- | ---